About William George Arscott

 The Battalion was formed at Topsham Barracks, Exeter on 24 September 1914 as part of Kitchener’s Third New Army (K3) and was posted to Stockton Camp, Codford St Mary on Salisbury plain where it became part of the 79th Infantry Brigade of the 26th Division.

-Pte WG Arscott and the other new recruits spent their first couple of months in training and living under canvas on Salisbury Plain although there were not enough weapons and uniforms to go round and even cutlery was in short supply.
+Pte W G Arscott and the other new recruits spent their first couple of months in training and living under canvas on Salisbury Plain.
+There were not enough weapons and uniforms to go round and even cutlery was in short supply.
 Many of the Devonshire recruits had to drill in their civilian clothes and improvise by using walking sticks instead of rifles.

 Fine weather gave way to rain and mud in November 1914 so winter refuge was found for the men in more comfortable billets in Bath.
 They remained in Bath until 20 April 1915 when the Mayor, the Corporation and local people gathered at a ceremony to wave them back off to Wiltshire again.
 By this time they had all received their uniforms and equipment.